Peter O. Samples, Founder and State Chairman

 Born on September 24, 1929 in Chesterfield, England, Dr. Fullwood served as a young man in both the British Navy and the Rhodesian Army.
 After coming to America, he graduated in 1967 from the Palmer Chiropractic College, Davenport, Iowa.
 He resided and practiced as an independent chiropractor in Falmouth, KY from 1967 until his death, April 22, 2007.

 Dr. Fullwood was one of the initial incorporators, a charter officer and charter member of the KY Multi-County Task Forces on Child Abuse, Inc., since it was founded in January, 1985.
 He served as its Executive Vice Chairman from 1985 until February 2005 at which time he was appointed State Chairman.
 Dr. Fullwood also served as President of the Pendleton County Task Force on Child Abuse, a local affiliate of the statewide agency.
 During his tenure with the Task Forces, Dr. Fullwood was instrumental in the development of the Children of Domestic Violence, Inc. and the Children’s Crisis Centers, Inc. Both organizations provide emergency services to abused and neglected children.
 In addition to his work in the area of child abuse, Dr. Fullwood was a former mayor of Falmouth, KY, former member of the Falmouth City Council, past president and member of the Pendleton County Mental Retardation Board, and President and member of the Falmouth Lions Club.

 EXECUTIVE BOARD COMMITTEE

-Kenneth L. Hale, Secretary/Treasurer
+Kenneth L. Hale, Board Treasurer